BrighterCommand/Brighter/samples/KafkaPartitionTesting/Handling Kafka Failure.md

    -- -- The number of failures before we error should be part of the producer configuration

-### Setup
+### Rolling Partitions
-Assume I have a cluster with three nodes: A,B, C Assume that I have a stream, greeting event on A
+Assume I have a cluster with three nodes: 1,2,3

-1. Assume that A partitions and can no longer talk to B and C.
+1. Assume that 2 partitions and can no longer talk to 1 and 3.
-    * I might assume that I could use an ignore strategy
-    * The issue here is that ignore allows a partition, so new connections sent to the B,C partition by my load balancer will create a new queue
-    * I should use a pause minority strategy
-    * Now I will need to switch nodes as my node had failed
-    * This is safe.
-2. Assume that A fails.
-Now I need to failover to another node in the cluster, B or C.
-    * Once I have failed over there is no queue though, so I must redeclare a queue to be resilient in this situation.
-    * Brighter supports this as it always ensures that exchanges and queues exist before using them, using EnsureConsumer and EnsureConnection.
-    * This is not 'safe' as there may be lost messages where the publisher sent them and RMQ discarded them.
-    * So to support this approach you have to be able to replay message sent during that window (Brighter has a message box for this).
+    * Any leader partitions on 2 need to move to 1 and 3
+    * 3 no longer has an ISRs
+1a: Now assume that 3 partitions and can no longer talk to 1.
+    * Any leader partitions on 3 need to move to 1
+    * 2 & 3 no longer has an ISRs
+1c: Join the Partition

+### Broker Death
+Assume I have a cluster with three nodes: 1,2,3; assume I am connected to 3

+1. 2 stops
+    * Now cluster only has two nodes and leaders needed on 1, 3
+2. 3 stops
+    * Now cluster only has nodes on 1
+3: Restart 2 and 3
+    * Now reconnects and picks up messages

+### Zookeeper Death
+Assume I have a cluster with three nodes: 1,2,3; assume I am connected to 3

+1. Kill Zookeeper
+2: Force leader re-election with Zookeeper down